charl-potgieter/NotesAndCodeSnippets/WebsiteDevolopment/Pelican.md

-# Website development

-## Static website development using Pelican
+# Static website development using Pelican

  - https://docs.getpelican.com/en/latest/
  - This is what is utilised to generate the github pages python data science site: